 It has been quite long since I covered Peppermint in any of my articles.
 But that does not mean I don’t love it.
 I fell in love with this distro when I used it for the first time(Peppermint OS 6).
-Peppermint presents ‘Ice’, a web application management tool which let us use our favorite web applications right from the application menu or desktop.
+Peppermint presents ‘Ice’, a web application management tool that let us use our favorite web applications right from the application menu or desktop.
 The Peppermint 8 release comes with some system tweaks and improvements.
 So let’s see more about it.

 What Is Peppermint?

-Nowadays the most used application is the web browser and so the team takes benefit of that.
+As I am always asked why there are a lot of Linux distributions, so this article on Peppermint OS is expected to get such questions.
+Here is what the Peppermint OS always tries to provide to its users.
+Peppermint is a lightweight, stable and fast operating system.
+And besides providing just the must-have applications in the distro to make it lightweight, Peppermint also makes it possible to build apps shortcut to the favorite web applications right in the application menu.
+Nowadays the most used application is the web browser and so the team takes benefit from that.
 The team built a tool called ‘Ice’.
 Ice is a web application management tool that allows us to create a web application shortcut right in the system applications menu.
 The ‘Ice’ app benefits us in two ways.
-First, you don’t have to open web browser and type in the url to open the application, you can click the icon from the apps menu and the web app will open.
+First, you don’t have to open a web browser and type in the URL to open the application, you can click the icon from the apps menu and the web app will open.

 What’s New In Peppermint OS 8?